Rukmini: Literature and symbolism

-Rukmini primarily appears in literature that may be classified under the epic Mahabharata and the Puranas, as well as occasionally being featured in regional Vaishnava texts.
+Rukmini in Hinduism, is revered as the goddess of fortune, and mostly appears alongside her husband Krishna.
+An avtara of Lakshmi, she is the chief and most beloved consort of Krishna, in various scriptures and text of Hindu traditions.

+Rukmini finds her mention in Gopala Tapani Upanishad (as Krishna's other consort), in the Garga Samhita (as Queen of Dvaraka), in Bhagavata Purana (as Krishna's chief queen), in Brahma Vaivarta Purana, in Harivaṃśa that centres upon Dvaraka, and in Mahabharata, mainly in the Adi Parva and the Mausala Parva.
+Rukmini is the central character of the text, Rukminisha Vijaya, that talks about her and Krishna's life before marriage and ends with their marriage.
+She also appears in the Vishnu Purana and Padma Purana (as an avatar of Lakshmi).

 The Brihad Bhagavatamrita offers the following adulations to Rukmini, identifying her with Lakshmi and Krishna as the Supreme God, the source of all avatars.
 It states that she assumes partial avatars to accompany Krishna's avatars like Vamana and serves Krishna as his "perfectly complete divine consort".
 The Narada Purana instructs a devotee on the manner of offering worship to Krishna, offering precedence to the role of Rukmini in his devotion.
 Rukmini is worshipped with Krishna on his left-hand side; she is equated with Rajas.
 The Skanda Purana describes the process of the worship of the goddess with Krishna.
 A devotee is said to acquire wish fulfillment, male progeny and physical beauty by pleasing Rukmini.

-Worship and Influence
+Worship and festivals

-The worship of Rukmini as the consort of Krishna precedes his association with his other consorts, including Radha.
+Rukmini's worship as the consort of Krishna precedes his association with his other consorts Radha.
 According to D.C.
 Sircar, a sculpture from Paharpur in northern Bengal, attributed to the sixth or seventh century, represents Krishna and his consort, which he concludes is likely Rukmini.
-Her identification with Radha is rendered unlikely by the historian, owing to the fact that, "we have no undoubted reference to Radha in genuine epigraphic or literary records of an early date".
+Her identification with Radha is rendered unlikely by the historian, since, "we have no undoubted reference to Radha in genuine epigraphic or literary records of an early date".

+Rukmini is mainly worshipped in west and south Indian states such as Gujarat, Maharashtra, Karnataka, Goa, Andhra Pradesh, Telangana, Tamil Nadu, and Kerala.
+Her kingdom, Vidarbha, is believed to be located in present-day Maharashtra.
+Along with Vithoba (a regional form of Krishna), Rukmini is worshipped as "Rakhumai" in the Pandharpur region.
+Rukmini is worshipped as the chief goddess in Divya Desam temples like Pandava Thoothar Perumal Temple, Parthasarathy Temple; with Krishna being the primary deity.
+She is also worshipped with her co-wife Satyabhama in temples like Thirukkavalampadi, Venugopalaswamy Temple and Rajagopalaswamy Temple.

+Festivals

 Rukmini Ashtami

-Rukmini Ashtami is the occasion that celebrates the birthday of Rukmini, the chief wife of Krishna.
-Vaishnava Hindus worship Rukmini as an incarnation of the goddess Lakshmi.
-Her birthday is primarily celebrated by women, who venerate her, her husband, and her son.
-It is a day of fasting.
-Married women see that honouring Rukmini is a way to ensure conjugal happiness, and they also entreat her assistance in finding a proper spouse for their unwed daughters.
-Rukmini Ashtami is observed on the eighth day of the waning moon in the Hindu lunar month of Pausha (December—January on the Common Era calendar).
+Rukmini Ashtami is the occasion that celebrates the birth anniversary of Rukmini.
+It is observed on the eighth day of the waning moon in the Hindu lunar month of Pausha (December—January on the Common Era calendar).
 Rukmini is acknowledged with special pujas and rituals in all of the temples dedicated to Krishna, especially those in those parts of India, especially associated with him such as Mathura and Vrindavan.

-Veneration across India

-Rukmini is mainly worshipped in west and south Indian states such as Gujarat, Maharashtra, Karnataka, Goa, Andhra Pradesh, Telangana, Tamil Nadu, and Kerala.
-Rukmini's kingdom, Vidarbha, is believed to be located in present-day Maharashtra.
-Along with Vithoba (a regional form of Krishna), Rukmini is worshipped as "Rakhumai" in the Pandharpur region.
-She is also worshipped in Pandava Thoothar Perumal Temple as the chief goddess, with Krishna being the primary deity.